 FTP servers require live, uninterrupted connections to upload and download files.
 But Dropbox picks up even when your internet goes out.
-We’ll automatically resume interrupted transfers when your connection’s back up—no more blocking off the afternoon next time you need to upload a large file.
+We’ll automatically resume interrupted transfers when your connection’s back up—no more wasting an entire afternoon the next time you need to upload a large file.

-Plus, a trio of advanced technologies ensure you and your recipients go from “syncing” to “synced” as fast as possible:
+Also, a trio of advanced technologies ensures that you and your recipients go from “syncing” to “synced” as fast as possible:

 Delta sync: We only transfer the portion of the file that's changed since you last synced—not the whole thing.